rotundasoftware/modui-base/README.md

 }
 ```

-After `view.render()` is called, an object containing all subviews, keyed by subview name, is will be available at `view.subviews`.
-This `subviews` object is read-only and it we recommend that it is treated as private to the view.
+After `view.render()` is called, an object containing all subviews, keyed by subview name, will be available at `view.subviews`.
+This `subviews` object is read-only and we recommend that it be kept private to the view.

 #### onMessages
 The `onMessages` hash is the means by which a parent view can take action on, or "handle", messages received from its children.
 Entries in the `onMessages` hash have the format: